ksylvan/RaspberryPiSetup/README.md

     rm: remove regular file ‘/boot/headless’? y
     [root@pidora ~]#

+So now /usr/bin/headon does nothing.

 2. Set the default target to multi-user.target (no graphical desktop, saves some memory).

     [root@pidora ~]# systemctl set-default multi-user.target

 3. Use "ssh -X" and system-config-date to set the timezone (not strictly necessary).

+4. Next, protect the WIFI network setup from being overwritten.

-4. I made the ifcfg-YourNetworkSSID and keys-YourNetworkSSID files read-only (even to root)
+I made the ifcfg-YourNetworkSSID and keys-YourNetworkSSID files read-only (even to root)

     [root@pidora ~]# cd /etc/sysconfig/network-scripts/